transentis/bptk_py/README.md

 ```

 ## Strategy simulation
-The simulator is also able to simulate various strategies.
-A strategy defines which constants change at which point in time of the simulation.
+An important feature of ``BPTK_Py`` is the ability to simulate various strategies.
+A strategy defines which constants to change at which point in time of the simulation.

 For defining a strategy, use the ``strategy`` key in your scenario definition and give (key,value) sets for the constants you'd like to change.
-Note that the ``constants`` field in the strategy will also be parsed at ``t=0`` for initial modifications of the strategies.
+Note that the base constants and scenario constants are valid until the first modification by the strategy.
 ```
 "strategy": {
     "1": {